- Participating Physician Groups (PPG)

 Appointments may be missed due to member cancellation or no show.
 The Department of Health Care Services (DHCS) requires the provider to attempt to contact the member a minimum of three times when they miss an appointment.
 Attempts to contact must include:

-- First attempt - telephone call to member.
-(A written letter must be sent if the member does not have a telephone.)
+- First attempt - phone call to member.
+(A written letter must be sent if the member does not have a phone.)

-- Second attempt - if member does not respond to the first attempt, a second telephone call must be made to the member.
-(A written letter must be sent if the member does not have a telephone.)
+- Second attempt - if member does not respond to the first attempt, a second phone call must be made to the member.
+(A written letter must be sent if the member does not have a phone.)